Pulse Shaping for Superconducting Qubits: Introduction

 Quantum computers exploit the principles of quantum mechanics to perform computations.
 The expectation is that quantum computers will solve a certain class of intractable problems that classical devices cannot \cite{shor1999polynomial,arute2019quantum,bravyi2018quantum}.
 Central to their operation is the implementation of quantum gates at the hardware level \cite{song2025realization,spiteri2018quantum,haddadfarshi2016high,zhou2025high}.
 In practice, quantum gates are implemented through carefully designed control pulses that drive the dynamics of the underlying quantum system \cite{lloyd1993potentially,nakamura1999coherent,yu2002coherent}.
 Achieving high-fidelity gate operations is essential: even small deviations from ideal unitary evolution accumulate with circuit depth, ultimately degrading computational accuracy and limiting any potential quantum advantage.

-Pulse shaping and sequencing play a fundamental role, effectively allowing one to engineer the system Hamiltonian by selectively enhancing desired terms while suppressing unwanted contributions.
-Despite this, most introductory treatments of quantum computing emphasize abstract gate design and algorithmic structure, with comparatively little attention given to the physical realization of quantum gates.
-Important concepts are scattered across a wide array of literature, and further, the amalgamation of hardware realities and theoretical abstraction is rarely presented together.
-A concise and physically grounded introduction to these techniques is thus valuable, particularly for readers seeking to connect theoretical constructs with experimental implementations.
+In a college physics course setting, most introductory treatments of quantum computing emphasize abstract gate design and algorithmic structure, with comparatively little attention given to the physical realization of quantum gates.
+A student then trying to enter this line of research is faced with a series of questions: How does one actually implement a gate in practise?
+If one knows theoretically how to manipulate two-level systems, why is achieving high fidelity a hard task?
+What are the “moving parts” of the implementation, and how do they affect the outcome?
+How different are two-qubit gates from single-qubit gates in implementation?

+The answers to the above questions lie in part in pulse shaping and sequencing.
+They play a fundamental role, effectively allowing one to engineer the system Hamiltonian by selectively enhancing desired terms while suppressing unwanted contributions.
+This allows the implementation of high-fidelity gates.

+There exists a plethora of platforms to realize quantum computing \cite{kjaergaard2020superconducting,loss1998quantum,kane1998silicon,cirac1995quantum,childress2013diamond,nayak2008non,psaroudaki2023skyrmion} and even though the overarching principles governing pulse shaping remain largely uniform, the specific qubit platform of operation dictates the exact implementation.
+The superconducting platform has been one of the promising candidates in terms of scalability.
+Hence, in this article, we choose to focus on the superconducting qubit platform.
+This choice leads to microwave pulses and gate sets native to the superconducting platform.